-Students pursuing a transfer degree will concentrate primarily on meeting general education requirements at Kirtland.
-These courses are addressed in the WRAP (\underline{W} ell \underline{R} ounded \underline{A} cademic \underline{P} rogram) section on the next page.
-Students must take the WRAP courses and enough electives to meet the minimum 60 credit hour requirement for graduation.
-Some of the courses listed may have prerequisites (which are listed in the course description section of the catalog).
+Focus: Students pursuing a transfer degree will concentrate primarily on meeting general education requirements at Kirtland.
+Some of the courses listed may have prerequisites (listed in the course description section of the catalog).
 Therefore, students should consult advisors for assistance in planning course schedules.

-Course Title Cr

-Electives - Select any 100-level or

-higher courses

-Course Title Cr

-(Three credits in Physical Education courses can be used to
+Course Title Electives - Select any 100-level or higher courses.
+Three credits in Physical Education courses can be used.
+8-13

-meet degree req uirements.)